polyquantique/haarpy/README.md

 ### Circular Symplectic ensemble
 Circular symplectic matrices $R$ are simply symmetric unitary-symplectic matrices.
-If $S$ is a Haar-random unitary matrix, then $R = S S^T$ is a CSE random matrix.
-Weingarten functions of this ensemble take as input ???? and can be calculated using `weingarten_circula_symplectic`.
+If $S$ is a Haar-random unitary-symplectic matrix, then $R = S S^T$ is a CSE random matrix.
+Weingarten functions of this ensemble take as input ???? and can be calculated using `weingarten_circular_symplectic`.
 Functionality to calculate averages will be added in the near term.

 ### Permutation and centered permutation groups
 Weingarten functions associated with these group have been [recently introduced](add_link_here).
 Integration over this discrete group can be performed using `weingarten_permutation` and `weingarten_centered_permutation` and the associated Weingarten function can be accessed as `weingarten_permutation` and `weingarten_centered_permutation`.